spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 A published blueprint cannot be moved back to draft state.
 You need to clone the blueprint, edit it and publish it.

 You can share published blueprints with other users in your organization.
 They can create stacks from the blueprint as long as they have the necessary permissions.
-The shared link will only show the template form, without the editor to make the flow easier.
-To share the blueprint, click on the `Share` button in the published blueprint view.
+To share a blueprint, click on the Share button in the published blueprint view to generate a link.
+When users navigate to the link, they will be presented with the full screen template form without the blueprint editor.

 <p align="center" >
     <img src="../../assets/screenshots/blueprints/blueprint-shared.png">